[Mod 10] Lia Knowles’s GWF Destroyer DPS for PVE build.

 Deflect – Not needed for PVE whatsoever.

 Life Steal – Depending on the situation, lifesteal can be great for a GWF.
 As a fast attacking class, we can regain health very quickly using a high amount of LS or stacking it.
-However, due to current content being quite easy, it’s not needed.
+I often switch around between the defense and lifesteal guild boons depending on the party, if there’s no healer or the heals are insufficient this will help the GWF protect themselves and be less dependent on the support classes.

 *Powerful Challenge is a major key in this build to build up our dps.
 Both of the options to get to this feat (Scale Agility and Unstoppable recovery) are decent.
 I personally like my deflect chance higher, but if you’re feeling squishy, 5/5 in Unstoppable Recovery can also do.